veracioux/website/README.md

 Static assets are collected by the Django backend into `/var/static_root`, because that's the easiest way (django provides the `collectstatic` command).

+# Serving files temporarily

+To create a temporary endpoint for serving a file, just put a file (for example one named `myfile`) inside the `~/tmp-root` directory.
+The file will be available at a URL subpath that corresponds to the path of the file relative to `~/tmp-root` (in our example that is `/myfile`).